cynic991/statelessvault/README.md

 HTML5 password wallet

 Stateless Vault by Andrea Guerini is licensed under a Creative Commons Attribution 4.0 International License.
-This project is based on works by Marteen Billemont (https://github.com/tmthrgd/mpw-js) and Tom Thorogood (https://github.com/Lyndir/MasterPassword/tree/master/platform-independent/web-js).
+This project is based on works by Maarten Billemont (https://github.com/tmthrgd/mpw-js) and Tom Thorogood (https://github.com/Lyndir/MasterPassword/tree/master/platform-independent/web-js).
 This project was born for academic purposes and it was developed to accomplish Mobile and Web Programming course.
 Its author is a student of Computer and Network Security, Bachelor Level, University of Milan.

 Stateless Vault is a password wallet that generates passwords locally.